LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 v.
 When a baby bird, insect, or other animal `hatched`, or when it is hatched, it comes out of its egg by breaking the shell. n.[C] A `cabin` is a small room in a ship or boat. n.[C] A `pump` is a machine or device that is used to force a liquid or gas to flow in a particular direction.

+## 2022/11/14

+New students often get registered at the beginning of the fall `semester`.
+At the bottom of the `gorge` there is a creek.
+Like a man in a `trance`, Blake found his way back to his rooms.
+The horse broke into a `brisk` trot.
+v.
+If you `brew` tea or coffee, you make it by pouring hot water over tea leaves or ground coffee. n.[VAR] A `ritual` is a religious service or other ceremony which involves a series of actions performed in a fixed order.
+v.
+If something `flourishes`, it is successful, active, or common, and developing quickly and strongly.
+v.
+If you `blend` substances together or they blend, you mix them together so that they become on substance.
+n.
+A `scholar` is a person who studies an academic subject and knows a lot about it. adj.
+Someone who is `artistic` is good at painting or drawing, or arranging things in a beautiful way.